dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/configuring-a-tfs-build-server-for-web-deployment.md

 This topic will show you how to perform these procedures or point to other resources where they exist.
 The tasks and walkthroughs in this topic assume that:

-- You&#x27;re starting with a clean server build running Windows Server 2008 R2 Service Pack 1.
+- You're starting with a clean server build running Windows Server 2008 R2 Service Pack 1.
 - The server is domain-joined with a static IP address.
-- You&#x27;ve installed the TFS application tier on a separate server, as described in [Enterprise Web Deployment: Scenario Overview](../deploying-web-applications-in-enterprise-scenarios/enterprise-web-deployment-scenario-overview.md).
+- You've installed the TFS application tier on a separate server, as described in [Enterprise Web Deployment: Scenario Overview](../deploying-web-applications-in-enterprise-scenarios/enterprise-web-deployment-scenario-overview.md).

 ### Who Performs These Procedures?